junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What?
 No!"
 Sam raises an eyebrow.
 Dean is muted for a second, frowning at him.
 "Yeah?
 I mean -- not like this!"

 He trails off, giving their surroundings a closer look.
-The bars, the officer's wooden desk, a couple of lousy chairs, the walls with peeling paper, some random jacket and whip or something scattered around, rifles and shotguns standing at the corner.
+The bars, the officer's wooden desk, a couple of lousy chairs, the walls with peeling paper, some random jacket and whip or something scattered around, rifles and shotguns standing in the corner.
 The air smells of dust and horse.

 "Not like this."
 He lands on it, going back to check the drawers under the desk.
 "Cas will come, I assure you.
 Just give him a bit of time.
 He'll come.
 He always does."